Saniyakubu/Weather-App/README.md

 1. Clone the repository to your local machine:

-2. Install the necessary dependencies using `npm install` :
+2. Install the necessary dependencies using `npm install` and `npm run build`:

 3. Once the installation is complete, you can access the `dist` file and the node_bundles.